The 10 Countries with the Cheapest Gas Prices

 Economically and politically, from the local to international level, gas prices play a big role in everyday life.
 That role is especially significant for the transportation industry.
-Have you ever wondered what are the cheapest gas prices by country?
+What Drives Gas Prices Around the World?

 The average truck in a fleet can drive up to 120,000 miles every year.
 Naturally, a machine that travels that far requires a lot of fuel.
 In 2016 alone, the trucking industry burned through 54.9 billion gallons of diesel fuel and standard gasoline—it goes without saying, then, that the price per gallon of gas has a gigantic sway on the success of the transportation industry.